 Remote audits can be less costly.
 All the money associated with travelling and time saved can bring in significant cost reduction.
 Communication at the starting of audit, before or after also can also be recorded.
 It provides better visibility to the leadership teams and improve the quality of audits.

-Conducting a Remote Audit
+Conducting a Remote Audits

 The remote audit is a dynamic process with auditors engage in technology to audit.
 The phases in audit processes are: